 Age of Electric played the Town Pump on January 3rd, 1997

 Towards the end, some nights in the place were packed.
 Other nights it felt there wasn’t enough of an audience to make up a jury.
 Eventually that hit-and-miss nature of what had become the live music scene in the late 1990s perhaps spelled the end for the Town Pump.
 That, and that the new genre of DJ music was taking over popular music spelled the end for the club.

 But for the better part of two decades the Town Pump played a huge role in Vancouver’s music scene, and played host to some incredible shows.
 The venue has been closed and vacant for years now.
 Perhaps it could one day reopen as a live music venue?
 Maybe those days can’t be captured again?
 Until then, we have this t-shirt bearing the iconic official Town Pump logo to remember the nightclub by.
 When seen on the street by those who wear it, don’t be surprised if you get a nod from those who remember when Gastown rocked.

-Aaron Chapman’s new book ‘Vancouver After Dark — The Wild History of a City’s Nightlife’ about the history of Vancouver nightclubs of the past will be published in the Fall of 2019 by Arsenal Pulp Press
+Aaron Chapman’s book 'Vancouver After Dark — The Wild History of a City’s Nightlife' about the history of Vancouver nightclubs of the past was published in the Fall of 2019 by Arsenal Pulp Press